An interesting question at the moment is to what extent does temporary cost-push factors lead to a permanent rise in underlying inflation?

-Therefore, if trades unions are able to bargain for higher wages, a temporary cost push inflation could lead to a wage price spiral and permanent inflation
+Therefore, if trades unions are able to bargain for higher wages, a temporary cost-push inflation could lead to a wage-price spiral and permanent inflation

 Expectations.
 If prices rise in one year, it may change inflation expectations.
 The model of adaptive expectations suggests people expectations of future inflation depends on current inflation.
 Therefore if there is a temporary rise in prices, consumers and firms may feel this is a permanent rise in inflation.
 Therefore, in anticipating higher inflation it will lead to higher wages and higher prices.

-Credibility of Monetary Policy.
+The credibility of Monetary Policy.
 If the Bank of England keep saying inflation is just temporary and should disappear soon, people may lose confidence in the Bank of England to keep inflation low.